 Evaluating Mobility Interventions in the Real World

-February 13, 2024 updated by: University of Wisconsin, Madison
+December 3, 2025 updated by: University of Wisconsin, Madison

 This study is intended to test the comparative biomechanical benefits of different lower-limb prostheses and orthoses using data collected over extended periods of everyday life using wearable sensors.
-Investigator seek to improve physical health, functional activity level, independence, workforce participation, and mental health in participants with lower limb amputation and other lower-limb impairments.
-Investigator seek to study the similarities and differences in participants' movement using prostheses and orthoses with different technological features or designs.
+Investigators seek to improve physical health, functional activity level, independence, workforce participation, and mental health in participants with lower limb amputation and other lower-limb impairments.
+Investigators seek to study the similarities and differences in participants' movement using prostheses and orthoses with different technological features or designs.
 Study team also seek to develop technologies that enhance the methods for using wearable sensor technology to perform this type of study.

 Study Overview